charlesrocabert/puutools/README.md

 ```

 <p align="justify">
-The <code>Prng</code> class implements many random functions based on the <a href="https://www.gnu.org/software/gsl/" target="_blank">GNU Scientific Library</a>.
-The class <code>Individual</code> implements the functions described above (one phenotypic trait and a fitness value, plus a few methods).
+The <code>Prng</code> class contains several random functions based on the <a href="https://www.gnu.org/software/gsl/" target="_blank">GNU Scientific Library</a>.
+The class <code>Individual</code> contains the basic structure of an individual (one phenotypic trait and one fitness value, plus a few methods).
 This class will be provided to <strong>puutools</strong> to instanciate trees.
 </p>

 ## Read command line parameters